Princearyan1/Django-blog/README.md

 # 📝 Django Blog

-A personal blogging platform built using **Django**, offering a clean interface for creating, editing, and deleting blog posts.
+A personal blogging platform built using Django, offering a clean interface for creating, editing, and deleting blog posts.
 This project is ideal for learning Django fundamentals like models, views, templates, authentication, and CRUD operations.

 ---